 Pension systems around the world, whether they be social security systems or private sector arrangements, are now under more pressure than ever before.
-Rising life expectancies, increased government debt in many countries, uncertain economic conditions and a global shift to defined contribution (DC) plans mean that a new landscape is developing.
+Significant pension reform is being considered or implemented in many countries due to:

-With increased community awareness and growing concern about the future of our retirement income systems it is important that we learn together to understand what best practice may look like, both now and in the years to come.
-This sixth edition of the Melbourne Mercer Global Pension Index presents such research and compares retirement income systems in 25 countries which encompass a diversity of pension policies and practices.
+Within this global environment of change, it is important that we learn together to understand what best practices may look like, both now and into the future.
+This seventh edition of the melboune Mercer Global Pension Index presents such research and compares retirement income systems in 25 countires which encompass a diversity of pension policies and practices.

 The Index is produced by the Australian Centre for Financial Studies and partnered with Mercer, with the Index funded by the Victorian State Government.